yodaos-project/yoda.js/docs/system-events.md

 - Monitor system status
 - Provide system integration test interface

-> [Flora][] is an IPC library with both PUB/SUB and Req/Res, which you can use to get the following system states and methods.
+> [Flora][] is an IPC library with both PUB/SUB and Req/Res, which you can use to get the following system events and methods.

 ### Table of Contents